guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Lets take the recent refresh of Soundclound as an example.
 They switched from the current convention to the emerging SPA (Single Page Application) approach.

 ### API enabled databases
+CouchDB is a database with a server included.
+It allows the interface to read data directly from the database. //TODO needs a rewrite

 CouchDB is a new database which doesn't need a backend.
 It exposes it's data directly over http through the use of a restful API.
 Which means that you don't need a server to request the data from the database and serve it to the end user.
 The database can take care of that by itself.

 By exposing your data directly through HTTP you also allow people with malicious intentions to access that same data without going through the back-end layer.
 Data security and the shielding of specific user data is something that the database is also part of it's responsibilities.
 Here a possible issue arrises.
 You integrate your data storage and data security into one package.
 When an exploit becomes available for that package, not only your security but at the same time also your data will be vulnerable.

-While it removes the processing / back-end layer from the chain of communication, it also brings limitations.
-Referring to threshold in complexity / flexibility.
+// Why is this not the long term solution, according to our experiment?

 ### Alternative input
 Keyboards and computer mouses have been a long standing standard. but new input methods are arising.
 The reason for this is that the current input methods aren't as natural as our everyday interactions with objects.
 The level of control in real life is so much more granular.
 A lot of improvements can still be made in the field of input methods.
 [Victor, 2011][#Victor:2011]

 #### Gesture based input
 Gesture based control seems to be a trend.
-Touchscreens and the Apple touchpad allow for touch based gestures.
+Touch screens and the Apple touchpad allow for touch based gestures.
 Where devices like Kinect, Leap and Myo take a different approach.
 They track your movements and allow you to freely interact with an electronic device.
 Usually freeing you from your desk or at least replacing (partial) functionality of the mouse.
 [Natural gestures might be less error prone than manually inputting through a mouse click]

 The Kinect has a camera that tracks your whole body and it movements.
 It's still quite rough though.
 Large movements are needed to trigger an action.
 The LEAP takes a different approach, only tracking your hands in front of a device.
 By limiting the area, the movements can be tracked on a much more granular level.
 Precise finger gestures make the LEAP very usable for interaction with applications that require precise control rather than large gestures.
 The MYO takes this even a step further by removing the camera and tracking muscle tension on the lower arm.
 Which results in freeing the user from any location or direction based limitation.

 Of these technologies, the only one that's in production and has been actively used for different projects is the Kinect.
 The device was originally intended for Microsoft's XBox360.
 Even though the device is connected through USB, no drivers had been made available for other platforms than the XBox.
 Quickly after it's release independent developers created their own drivers, and soon it could be used to control platforms other than the the XBox360.
 Yet, this lack of open support for the device prevented a wide adoption of the product.
 Nowadays Microsoft does provide an SDK and drivers for windows.
 Unfortunately, it did not help the device become a standard.
-Mainly because it lacks ganular control which newer announced devices do have.
+Mainly because it lacks granular control which newer announced devices do have.
 [Microsoft, 2013][#Microsoft:2013]

 The LEAP has already gone through a developer beta phase and will start shipping first production models starting May 13.
 A collaboration with HP has been announced, the goal will be to integrate the LEAP into HP's hardware.
 A device like the LEAP won't appear in mobile devices anytime soon, as its hardware is still to large.
 But a next iteration of the product in the near future could already slim it down significantly.
 The involvement of a big partner like HP might provide the company with the needed money and resources to quickly push the LEAP to a certain maturity, and allow it to become an industry standard.
 Wether or not this technique provides an optimisation to the communication chain is still to be proven.
 But the granularity of it's control might give it advantage over the kinect.
 Especially if it gets integrated with mobile devices.
 [Leap Motion, 2013][#Leap:2013]

 The MYO is set to ship late 2013, early 2014.
 If it's able to deliver, it could change the way we control our devices.
 Using it as a remote for about any electronic device in our home.
 That is, if it's able to manage target selection well.
 In other words, the device should know what device you're targeting with every gesture.
-When you turn the volume of your hifi setup down, you don't want it to go back up when you try to answer an incoming phone call 5 seconds later.
+When you turn the volume of your hi fi setup down, you don't want it to go back up when you try to answer an incoming phone call 5 seconds later.
 [Thalmic Labs, 2013][#Thalmic:2013]

 There is an issue with these alternative inputs though.
 It's a term from the 1980's called "Gorilla arm".
 When you use a desktop monitor with touchscreen functionality, your arms and shoulders will quickly fatigue.
 This happens because of holding your arms horizontally and reaching out to the monitor for long durations to constantly touch the screen.
 This same phenomenon could be applicable for gesture based input devices.
 The Kinect requires you to do large gestures, allowing you to use a lot of different muscles, and not stressing a couple of them for a longer period of time.
 The LEAP on the other hand (for now) relies heavily on pointing to your screen, this could replicate the gorilla arm phenomenon.
 Because the MYO is completely location & direction agnostic, it would be highly unlikely for it's users to suffer from this problem.
 [Pogue, 2013][#Pogue:2013]

 #### Voice based input
-Voice command algorhitms have been around since the 1970's.
+Voice command algorithms have been around since the 1970's.
 [Berkman, 2013][#Berkman:2013] But only recently have they become decently usable.
 Because of the high variation in voices, tonal, speed and melodic, it's hard to write good algorithms that understand each person's voice.
 Using simple commands to control a phone, to call for example a friend, van often prove difficult.

 ### Graphical interface layer
 Even in a perfect world where all data is structured semantical, The presentation layer is still freely interpretable.
 Deciding which data should be presented to the end-user at what time is something that is decided by the designer of a website.
 Websites are designed by different people and by definition will have different ways of presenting data.
 Methods and patterns can be copied.
 But in the end, designing a website is manual labor.